tylerho5/cs336-rutgers/README.md

 The application will be available at http://localhost:3000

+### 4. Stopping the Application

+To stop both the backend and frontend services that were started with `./run_ec_project.sh`, press `Ctrl+C` in the terminal where the script is running.

 ## How It Works

 1. **User Input**: The user enters a natural language question